drhsqlite/fossil-mirror/www/json-api/conventions.md

   debugging tool, and will "probably not" become part of the public client interface.
-- `g`: Fossil administrators (those with the "a" or "s" permissions) may use the debugFossilG boolean request parameter (CLI:
+- `g`: Fossil administrators (those with the "a" or "s" permissions) may set the `debugFossilG` boolean request parameter (CLI:
-  --json-debug-g) to enable this property for any given response.
+  `--json-debug-g`) to enable this property for any given response.
 It contains a good deal of the server-side internal state at the time the response was generated, which is often useful in debuggering problems.
 Trivia: it is called "g" because that's the name of